 The statements included in this quarterly report on Form 10-Q, other than statements of historical fact, are forward-looking statements.
 Examples of forward-looking statements include statements regarding our future financial results, operating results, business strategies, projected costs, products, competitive positions and plans, customer preferences, consumer trends, anticipated product development, and objectives of management for future operations.
 In some cases, forward-looking statements can be identified by terminology such as "may," "will," "should," "would," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continue," or the negative of these terms or other comparable terminology.
-Any expectations based on these forward-looking statements are subject to risks and uncertainties and other important factors, including those discussed in the sections entitled "Risk Factors" in Item 1A of Part I of our annual report on Form 10-K for the year ended December 31, 2014 and Item 1A of Part II of this quarterly report on Form 10-Q. These and many other factors could affect our future financial and operating results, and could cause actual results to differ materially from expectations based on forward-looking statements made in this document or elsewhere by us or on our behalf.
+Any expectations based on these forward-looking statements are subject to risks and uncertainties and other important factors, including those discussed in the section entitled "Risk Factors" in Item 1A of Part II of this quarterly report on Form 10-Q and Item 1A of Part I of our annual report on Form 10-K for the year ended December 31, 2015.
+These and many other factors could affect our future financial and operating results, and could cause actual results to differ materially from expectations based on forward-looking statements made in this document or elsewhere by us or on our behalf.
 For example, our expectations regarding certain items as a percentage of sales assume that we will achieve our anticipated sales goals.
 The following discussion and analysis should be read in conjunction with our consolidated financial statements and related notes appearing elsewhere in this report.